Contact Form

 Evaluation metrics

 Evaluation metrics find the difference between the predicted value and the actual value.
-Lower the value of metrics better the accuracy of the model.
+Lowering the value of metrics better the accuracy of the model.

 1. Mean squared error (MSE):